xenotation/low-loop-webring/README.md

+A small webring()LINK run by artist and independent theorist Nikola Stoyanov (LINK).

 This webring showcases the work of Bulgarian artists and writer researchers, connecting their research, art, and writing into a cohesive digital space.
 Featuring a range of perspectives and practices, this webring serves as a platform for creative and intellectual exchange.
 Features